BassOmegaX/dmc1mechanics/README.md

 Dante starts with 1000 HP.
 Each whole blue orb adds 100 HP.
 The maximum HP attainable is 3000.

 ## Low HP
 Dante cannot die in one hit if he has 300 HP or more.
 When he has 300 or more HP, and he takes an attack that does more damage than his remaining HP, he will not die, and his health will be set to 0.
 When his health is under 300 HP though, a hit that takes him under 0 HP will kill him.
 A visual indication of this is the border of his HP bar turns red.
-Note that this is not the same as when the bar turns red, which starts at exactly 300 HP/
+Note that this is not the same as when the bar turns red, which starts at exactly 300 HP.

 # Devil Trigger Gauge
 Each rune of DT is worth 120 points.
 When DT is activate, the value is converted to 200 points per rune and drains at a rate of 1 point per frame.